Magomed Ankalaev

-Ankalaev is the former Light heavyweight champion of World Fighting Championship Akhmat.
+Ankalaev is the former light heavyweight champion of World Fighting Championship Akhmat.
 He is also the winner of 2016 Akhmat FC Light Heavyweight Grand Prix.

 Early life

-Ankalaev was born on June 2, 1992 in Makhachkala, Russia in the family of Avar descent.
-Ankalaev first began training in Greco-Roman Wrestling for one year whilst he was a student at the Dagestan State University, where he graduated in the sport faculty.
+Ankalaev was born on 2 June 1992, in Teletl', a village in the Shamilsky District of Dagestan in Russia, into an Avar family.

+Ankalaev first began training in Greco-Roman Wrestling for one year whilst he was a student at the Dagestan State Pedagogical University (DSPU) in Makhachkala, where he graduated in the sport faculty.
 At that time he also competed in combat sambo, where he was honoured with the title of Master of Sports in the discipline.

 Ankalaev was compelled at the idea of transitioning to MMA, because of the similarity between MMA and combat sambo.
 Ankalaev then became the Russian and World champion in amateur MMA.
-Ankalaev was also named the 2015 Mixed Martial Artist of Russia by the Russian MMA federation.
-Ankalaev is a devout Muslim.
+Ankalaev was named the 2015 Mixed Martial Artist of Russia by the Russian MMA federation.

 Mixed martial arts career

 Amateur MMA & combat sambo career

-In December 2013, during the WMMAA's World Cup in Baku, Azerbaijan, Ankalaev ends up winning the gold-medal by beating Kazakhstani Rustam Malaev in the finals.
+In December 2013, in the WMMAA's World Cup in Baku, Azerbaijan, Ankalaev won the gold medal, beating Kazakhstani Rustam Malaev in the finals.

-In June 2014, at Russian MMA Championship, Ankalaev ends up beating both of Fedor Emelianenko's students like, Valentin Moldavsky in semi-final, and Vadim Nemkov in the finals; thereby qualifying for WMMAA Championship in Minsk, Belarus.
-In September of the same year, at WMMAA's World Championship hosted by the city of Minsk, Ankalaev manages to win only silver medal for his effort.
+In June 2014, at the Russian MMA Championship, Ankalaev ended up beating two of Fedor Emelianenko's students, Valentin Moldavsky in semi-final, and Vadim Nemkov in the finals; thereby qualifying for the WMMAA Championship in Minsk, Belarus, in September of the same year.
+He went on to win the silver medal.

-In March 2015, Ankalaev wins the finals of MMA Cup of Dagestan, by beating Muslim Magomedov.
-Barely a month later, Magomed Ankalaev wins the Russian Cup, by again beating his rival, Muslim Magomedov in the final.
-One month later, at Russian MMA Championship, Ankalaev beats his old rival Valentin Moldavsky via split decision in the final, to win the gold medal.
-In November 2015, Ankalaev won the gold-medal in WMMAA World Championship held in Prague, Czech Republic.
+In March 2015, Ankalaev won the finals of the MMA Cup of Dagestan, by beating Muslim Magomedov.
+Barely a month later, Magomed Ankalaev won the Russian Cup, by again beating his rival, Muslim Magomedov in the final.
+One month later, at the Russian MMA Championship, Ankalaev beat his old rival Valentin Moldavsky via split decision in the final, to win the gold medal.
+In November 2015, Ankalaev won the gold medal in the WMMAA World Championship held in Prague, Czech Republic.

-In May 2016, Anakalaev won the Russian MMA Championship, by beating Magomed Shakhrudinov in tourney finals.
-In, November of the same year, Ankalaev wins the Combat Sambo Cup of Dagestan.
-Few weeks later, in the same month, Ankalaev won gold-medal in WMMAA's Championship held in Macau, China.
+In May 2016, Ankalaev won the Russian MMA Championship, by beating Magomed Shakhrudinov in tourney finals.
+In November of the same year, Ankalaev won the Combat Sambo Cup of Dagestan, and the gold medal in the WMMAA Championship a few weeks later, in Macau, China.

 Early career

-Ankalaev made his professional debut on 18 January 2014, at Oplot Challenge 96, where he beat Vasily Babich of Ukraine by majority decision.
-In December 2015, Anakalaev wins MMA Super Cup of Russia, by beating Nadyr Bulkadarov in the pro exhibition fight.
-At Akhmat FC he was the winner 2016 Akhmat FC Light Heavyweight Grand Prix.
+Ankalaev made his professional debut on January 18, 2014, at Oplot Challenge 96, where he beat Vasily Babich of Ukraine by majority decision.
+In December 2015, Ankalaev won the MMA Super Cup of Russia, by beating Nadyr Bulkadarov in the pro exhibition fight.
+At Akhmat FC in 2016, he won the Light Heavyweight Grand Prix.
 After winning the Chechen MMA promotion World Fighting Championship Akhmat's world title he signed with the UFC in October 2017.